 Note: Myths 5 – 10 were taken from a post by a so-called prepper expert providing advice while dispelling “myths” about prepping and bugging out.
 I thought the advice to be so outrageously idiotic and dangerous that I felt the need to respond to this guy before he gets people killed.

 My Opinion – Wow!
-Once again this writer shows his nativity or utter stupidity in matters of preparedness.
+Once again this writer shows his naivete in matters of preparedness.
 But let me compliment him first.
 He does make a clear distinction between a “72-hour kit” and a “BOB” (a.k.a.
-Get Out Of Dodge bag).
-But that is about all that he got right.
+Bug Out Bag, Get Out Of Dodge bag).

-In you are dealing with a temporary disaster or emergency it might be appropriate to discuss returning to our home.
-In a grid-down or any serious scenario the chances of ever being able to return to your home, or even your home surviving, is slim to none.
-Then the comment about a “working ATM” actually made me laugh.
-Then I thought that maybe in his preparedness world ATMs work and you can eat at McDonald’s along the way.
-Not in mine, I prepare for worst case scenario.
-Why?
+In you are dealing with a temporary disaster or emergency it might be appropriate to discuss returning to our home within 72 – 96 hours.
+In a grid-down or any serious disaster scenario the chances of ever being able to return to your home, or even your home surviving, is slim to none.
+So the two scenarios are vastly different in scope and nature.

 - Hypothermia or hypothermia

-So once again, ill-conceived advice from an obviously inexperienced, untrained so-called “preparedness expert” giving advice that will kill you and your family.
+So once again, ill-conceived…at least incomplete…advice from an obviously inexperienced, untrained so-called “preparedness expert” giving advice that will kill you and your family.